 See these things to do in Veracruz in this handy travel guide.

-Veracruz is the third most-populated state in Mexico and is one of the most interesting places to visit for cultural travelers.
+Veracruz is the third most-populated state in Mexico and is one of the most exciting places to visit for cultural travelers.

 However, heading off the beaten path in Mexico is very rewarding, especially if you’re after an authentic cultural experience.